bizztreat/goodkit/README.md

 ###18-detect-suspicious-version-tags.rb
 This script check metric's version tags in decimal format "1.1"

-The error is report when the development metric has lower version tag then start metric
+The error is report when the development metric has lower version tag then the start metric.